ayust/alpha-guide/content/upgrading-ships/amarr/tormentor.md

 These basic crystals will never burn out, so you will only need to buy three.
 Multifrequency is the shortest-ranged basic crystal, but does the most damage.
 Since you're going to be fighting at close range anyway, more damage is good.

+The Tormentor also includes two `Hobgoblin I` and two `Acolyte I` combat drones.
+Remember to recall your drones before warping, or if they begin taking damage from enemy fire.

+{{% notice info %}}
+To use the combat drones, you will need to train the skills `Drones` III and `Light Drone Operation` I.
+We recommend you use some of the skill points from the Mini Skill Injector given in the tutorial to train these skills, as they will be useful in many ships.
+You will need to purchase a skillbook from the Market to learn Light Drone Operation.
+{{% /notice %}}

 Additionally, this fit uses a `Heat Sink I` in a low slot.
 This passively increases the damage output and rate of fire of its lasers.